-21 Historical Roles and Responsibilities of the Wedding Party
+21 Surprising Historical Duties of the Wedding Party

 Jen Doll, author of Save the Date: The Occasional Mortifications of a Serial Wedding Guest, reveals what used to be expected of bridesmaids, groomsmen, and even the guests at a wedding.